AML/KYC in the Philippines: Complete Guide 2025

 The following organizations are responsible for regulating the financial system and preventing crime in the Philippines:

-According to the AMLA, the crime of money laundering is punishable by “imprisonment ranging from seven (7) to fourteen (14) years and a fine of not less than PHP 3,000,000.00 (or $53,600) but not more than twice the value of the monetary instrument or property involved in the offense.”
+According to Section 21 of AMLA, the crime of money laundering is punishable by “imprisonment ranging from seven (7) to fourteen (14) years and a fine of not less than PHP 3,000,000.00 (or $53,600) but not more than twice the value of the monetary instrument or property involved in the offense.”

 The penalty for failure to keep records may be imprisonment from six (6) months to one (1) year or a fine of not less than PHP 100,000.00 (or $1,800), but not more than PHP 500,000.00 ($9,000), or both.